-Our lawyers understand the variety of issues that arise, including: consolidation of hotel companies; development of multi-use properties; condominium conversion; outsourcing; the movement towards technology in all aspects of the hotel experience; and data privacy security.
+Our lawyers understand the variety of issues that arise including consolidation of hotel companies, development of multi-use properties, condominium conversion, outsourcing, the movement toward technology in all aspects of the hotel experience, and data privacy security.

 The industry also faces the prospect of legislative challenges for those deemed to be part of a “precarious workforce.”
 The changing law with respect to the distribution of gratuities has far-reaching impact for employers whose collective agreements are set to expire in the coming years and for employers who have operated in an environment where gratuities are an integral component of compensation.

 We understand the needs and challenges of our hospitality clients and are knowledgeable about industry trends.
 Our focus is on understanding our clients’ business objectives and concerns and then avoiding problems, where possible, before they arise.
 We work diligently to resolve issues quickly, efficiently and economically.

 Our clients in this sector include:

 - hotels and resorts

 - conference facilities